free-speech-coalition/AV-Action-Modal/README.md

 ## How It Works (Non-Technical)

 When a user visits your website, the script checks to see whether they have a cookie indicating that they have already seen the pop up.

-If they do not have the cookie, it determines their IP address, checks to see whether they are located in a state with a pending age-verification bill, and if they are, displays a pop up window asking them to oppose the bill:
+If not, it checks whether they are  in a state with a pending age-verification bill.
+If they are, it displays a pop up window asking them to oppose the bill:

 ![Screenshot of the AV Action Modal on a dark website.](https://assets.freespeechcoalition.com/code/modalDark.png)